Joining the lab

 We are always excited to have undergraduates join us in the lab!
 Please send me an email to set up a time to talk about research opportunities.
 There are possibilities for research credit, work study, and hourly wages.
 While not a requirement, we highly recommend that students take BIOL 005C prior to join the lab.

-I am currently recruiting one graduate student to join the lab to start in Fall 2021.
+We are not currently recruiting graduate students.
+I am still happy to chat with prospective students.
 If you are interested, please email me (firstname.lastname@example.org) with a short note of why you are interested and your CV so we can schedule a meeting to chat.
 Prospective students from traditionally under-represented groups are encouraged to apply.

 While the lab does not currently have funding for postdoctoral researchers, I am willing to work with dedicated candidates to develop fellowship and grant proposals that would fund their work in the lab.
 Potential postdoctoral researchers are encouraged to contact me a year before finishing their PhD or current post-doc, to allow time to develop these proposals.

 Some links for potential funding sources for Post-Docs